How to Design Your Outside Kitchen for Maximum Appeal

 Layout

 Deciding on a layout partially depends on your cooking style.
 Do you like to barbecue?
 Bake?
 Experiment with different recipes and ingredients?
-Typical outdoor kitchens have counter space, storage, cooking utensils, and appliances — your space can be as complex or as simple as your vision.
+Typical outdoor kitchens offer counter space, storage, cooking utensils, and appliances — your space can be as complex or as simple as your vision.

 Budget

-It’s easy to get carried away when it comes to saying “yes” to the things we want but creating a reasonable budget with a margin for rising costs and availability will keep your project in check.
+It’s easy to get carried away when it comes to saying “yes” to the things we want, but creating a reasonable budget with a margin for rising costs and availability will keep your project in check.
 A budget determines the types of materials and appliances to choose.

 Permits